leatham22/Friend-convenient-meetup/README.md

 2. Calculating journey times between all possible stations
 3. Finding optimal meeting points that minimize total travel time for everyone

+LUDOS COMMENT: AT TIME OF WRITING SCRIPTS THEY WORK AS PLANNED.
+HOWEVER, TFL MAY RELEASE UPDATES SO CHECK WITH API FOR CHANGES.

 ## Project Status

 ### Current Features